PO Box 10, Oxford, OX1 1EN

 For Gallery opening times see visiting the Museum.
 The Gallery Corridor is open when the Town Hall is open.

-From 2014, the Museum of Oxford will offer a special Gallery package throughout May to international exchange exhibitions linked to our twin cities.
+From 2014, the Museum of Oxford will offer a special Gallery package throughout May or June to international exchange exhibitions linked to our twin cities.

 For more information about this package, download the information pack below.